-It was the most difficult question that how the power would be divided between Centre and the Provinces.
+It was the most difficult question that how the power would be divided between the Centre and the Provinces.
 The heritage of British rule gave the tradition of a Strong Centre.
 But the provinces were demanding more Autonomy and Provincial Rights.

 Representation at the federal level was another conflicting issue because East Pakistan and West Pakistan were different in population and size.
-On the other hand there was diversity in Western part of Pakistan.
+On the other hand, there was diversity in the Western part of Pakistan.
 The provinces of West Pakistan were also different in population and size.
 All of them were sensitive to their representation and provincial autonomy.